jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 ## Rotation

-The numeric parameter `RotationTitlesAboveBelowOverCirclearray` rotates the whole circle by that many degrees, in the QvA08  examle by `30`.
+The numeric parameter `RotationTitlesAboveBelowOverCirclearray` rotates the whole circle by that many degrees, in the QvA08  example by `30`.

 ## InlineTitles